 \section{Abstract}

 There has been an increasing interest in learning dynamics simulators for model-based control.
 Compared with off-the-shelf physics engines, a learnable simulator can quickly adapt to unseen objects, scenes, and tasks.
 However, existing models like interaction networks only work for fully observable systems; they also only consider pairwise interactions within a single time step, both restricting their use in practical systems.
 We introduce \Model (\modelshort), a differentiable, learnable dynamics model that handles partially observable scenarios and enables instantaneous propagation of signals beyond pairwise interactions.
-With these innovations, our \model not only outperform current learnable physics engines in forward simulation, but also achieves superior performance on various control tasks.
-Compared with existing deep reinforcement learning algorithms, model-based control with \model is more accurate, efficient, and generalizable to novel, partially observable scenes and tasks.
+Experiments show that our \model not only outperform current learnable physics engines in forward simulation, but also achieve superior performance on various control tasks.
+Compared with existing model-free deep reinforcement learning algorithms, model-based control with \model is more accurate, efficient, and generalizable to new, partially observable scenes and tasks.